Simple Skirt Tutorial |

 • Pins

 If you want to make a skirt that is two different colors, divide this number in half and add 1/2″ to each.
-So, if you want a skirt to be 24″ in length when finished, you will add 2″ — 26″ total.
+So, if you want a skirt to be 24″ long when finished, you will add 2″ — 26″ total.
 Then you will divide this in half — 13″ each.
 Add 1/2″ for seam allowance — 13 1/2″ per piece.
 This is your length per piece.

-If you want a skirt that is three different colors, divide your number by 3, then add 1″ to the “middle” piece and 1/2″ to each of the outside pieces.
+If you want a skirt in three different colors, divide your number by 3, then add 1″ to the “middle” piece and 1/2″ to each outside piece.
 So, if you want a 24″ skirt, you add 2″ — 26″.
 Then divide by 3 — we’ll call it about 9″ (it’s really 8 2/3″).
 Add 1/2″ to top and bottom pieces — 9 1/2″ each.
 The middle section, add an inch — 10″ total.

 Now, you need to figure out how big around the skirt needs to be.
 Measure your waist loosely with a soft tape measure.
 You will want to add 6″ to this number for your top (or only) tier.
 This is so you can put in the elastic and have extra fabric there to make it look gathered and pretty.
 You want 2″ less elastic than the original number.

-If you are doing additional tiers, then the second one needs to be 50% wider than the first.
+If you are doing additional tiers, the second one needs to be 50% wider than the first.
 The third needs to be 50% wider than the second.
 This is because you will be gathering it later.

 Types of Fabric

 Okay, it’s to get sewing!
-Gather up your materials.

 See how it extends well beyond?
 That’s how you “measure” if you’ve lost your ruler.
 This pattern is pretty forgiving.
 Like I said, it’s simple. 🙂

-Yes, that’s my daughter’s foot there…she was “helping.” 🙂
+Yes, that was my daughter’s foot there…she was “helping.” 🙂

-If you have a third tier, repeat the last few steps to get that third tier sewn on.
+Optional: If you have a third tier, repeat the last few steps to get that third tier sewn on.
 If not, move on.

-Fold your skirt in half, right sides together.
+Step 7: Fold your skirt in half, right sides together.

-Sew this casing down, but not all the way.
+Step 10: Sew this casing down, but not all the way.

-…or you could be lazy like I was, and just fold it up and sew it once.
+…or you could be lazy like I was and just fold it up and sew it once.
 No one’s going to see, right?

 How easy was that?